aceeric/learn-dex/first-touch.md

 ![Consent](resources/grant-access.jpg)

-When you then click _Grant Access_, the OIDC Authorization flow is completed and the example client simply displays a brower page presenting the OIDC information obtained from the Dex Mock connector:
+When you then click _Grant Access_, the OIDC Authorization flow is completed and the example client simply displays a browser page presenting the OIDC information obtained from the Dex Mock connector:
 ```
 ID Token: